 How should small business owners prepare for changes to the minimum wage?

-Your business doesn’t have to take a big hit during an increase in the state’s minimum wage.
+Your business doesn’t have to take a big hit during any possible increase in the Nebraska minimum wage.
 Here are some ways to prepare for any future changes in the minimum wage:

-- Reduce costs: You don’t have to cut payroll to make ends meet.
+Reduce costs: You don’t have to cut payroll to make ends meet.
 Instead, look at how you spend company money and find ways to reduce business expenses.
 Updating your business tech like using Square Payroll software can help you reduce costs.
 You get custom payroll features like automatic payroll and simple team management, all with small business pricing in mind.

 Evaluate your hiring practices: Hiring and onboarding new staff can be costly, so you want to make sure your new hires have staying power.
 Cast a wide net when looking for new additions, and once they join, make employee retention a top priority.